How does this school stack up?

 Who are Rutgers University's Most influential alumni?

-Rutgers University's most influential alumni faculty include professors and professionals in the fields of Criminal Justice, Economics, and Sociology.
+Rutgers University's most influential alumni faculty include professors and professionals in the fields of Criminal Justice, Economics, and Literature.
 Rutgers University’s most academically influential people include Milton Friedman, Toni Morrison, and Philip Roth.

 American economist, statistician, and writerview profile